 How Can a Debt Be Good?

 Calling any debt inherently good is a stretch.
 Being debt free and having cash ownership is always better than having a debt.
-Therefore, I just assume wipe out the ‘good vs bad’ debt discussion and instead put the various kinds of debts on a spectrum from ‘bad debt’ to ‘cash ownership’.
+Therefore, I'd rather wipe out the ‘good vs bad’ debt discussion and instead put the various kinds of debts on a spectrum from ‘bad debt’ to ‘cash ownership’.
 Viewing debt this way helps us see the cost of our debt in comparison to outright ownership rather than simply comparing it to another debt.

 At the same time, leveraging debt can sometimes be a practical and reasonable path to move forward financially.
 With that, there is a frequent misconception that the Bible claims having a debt of any kind is automatically sinful.
 This is not found anywhere in the scriptures.
 Debt, however, can often be the result of poor stewardship of God-given resources.
 The Bible also makes it clear that we should be compelled to repay all our debts (Psalm 37:21) and warns of how slippery a slope taking on debt can be.